Reading time: 7 minutes

 Appointing a registered auditor

 The trustees of an SMSF must appoint an approved auditor at least 45 days before their fund’s annual return to the ATO is due.
-This auditor must be independent (i.e. not have any financial interest in the SMSF, nor have any personal or business relationships with fund members or trustees).
+This auditor must be independent (that is, have no financial interest in the SMSF, or any personal or business relationships with fund members or trustees).

 Lodging an annual return and paying tax